The Modern Resume Formatting and Design

 The Clear Fact

-Small, professional icons show that you understand how to organize information—how to present hard facts simply.
+Small, professional icons show that you understand how to organize information: how to present hard facts in a form anyone can read in seconds.
 This moves you from the pile of "average applicants" to the "carefully selected professionals" that companies pay more for.
+If you want to know which icon styles are trending in hiring right now, see our guide on resume design trends.

 This appearance of being easy to work with is automatically linked to your actual ability.
 Making the manager's job easier with clear documents proves you are a clear speaker—the number one quality needed for top jobs.